byu-cpe/ecen330/_labs/missile_command_m2.md

 1. **Header file:** Review the provided [gameControl.h]({{site.github.fileurl}}/lab8_missilecommand/gameControl.h).
   * This module contains an *init* and *tick* function; however, the game control itself isn't actually a state machine.
 Rather, during the *tick* function the module ticks all of the other state machines.

 1. **Collisions:** As part of your tick function you will need to detect whenever enemy missiles enter an explosion region.
+You can use the following pseudocode:
+    ```c
+    // Check if missile i should explode, caused by an exploding missile j
+    for (i in enemy missiles)
+      for (j in all missiles)

+        if (missile[i] is not flying)
+          continue
+        if (missile[j] is not exploding)
+          continue

+        if (missile[i] within missile[j] radius)
+          missile_trigger_explosion(&missile[i])

+    ```

+1.  **Missing Interrupts:**  The test code will report whether you missed interrupts.
+You may not be able to tick all missiles in the short time between interrupts, so you may need to only tick a portion of the missiles in each tick of the game control.
+This is discussed in the [class notes]({% link media/missilecommand/missilecommand.pdf %}).

+## Implementation

+### Requirements
+- Implement the game control logic in *gameControl.c*.
+- The test program should behave like the video above.

+### Other Notes
+* *gameControl_init()* takes a `bool milestone3` argument.
+This is used to detect whether Milestone 2 or Milestone 3 is being run.
+This allows you to disable the Milestone 3 features when testing Milestone 2.
+It is not a requirement that you do this; it's fine if your Milestone 2 program contains the full game behavior.